 I am a sinologist, art historian, and foreign policy analyst.
-I graduated in Chinese Studies with Japanese from the University of Durham, UK, and earned my M.A. from SOAS, University of London, whereupon I joined Christie’s as an auctioneer and expert for Chinese porcelain and works of art.
-I studied and worked extensively in China over the past two decades, and have co-founded and managed multiple start-up companies and projects.
-I received my Ph.D. in political studies in 2015 for research on China’s foreign policy towards Latin America, under the supervision of Qin Yaqing (China Foreign Affairs University, Beijing) and Matt Ferchen (Carnegie-Tsinghua Center for Global Policy, Beijing).
-I brought together fifteen authors for the edited collection China en América Latina: reflexiones sobre las relaciones transpacíficas (Bogota, 2012), and have had articles and chapters published in English, Spanish, Korean and Chinese, most recently “One Actor, Many Agents: China’s Latin America Policy in Theory and Practice”, the opening chapter in The Political Economy of China-Latin American Relations edited by Margaret Myers and Carol Wise, published by Routledge.
+I graduated in Chinese Studies with Japanese from the University of Durham, UK, and earned my M.A. from SOAS, University of London, whereupon I joined Christie’s as an expert for Chinese porcelain and works of art, as well as an auctioneer.
+I studied and worked extensively in China over three decades, and have co-founded and managed multiple start-up companies and projects.
+While living in Bogota, I began lecturing on the modern history, politics and economy of China and East Asia at several universities, including CESA Business School and Los Andes University.
+I embarked on a PhD in political studies and completed the degree in late 2015 with a dissertation on China’s foreign policy towards Latin America, under the supervision of Qin Yaqing (China Foreign Affairs University, Beijing) and Matt Ferchen (Carnegie-Tsinghua Center for Global Policy, Beijing).
+After a short stint as advisor to the International Relations Department of the Mayor of Bogota, I took up the position of Postdoctoral Fellow for China-U.S.-Latin American Affairs at SAIS, Johns Hopkins University, before moving over to the Woodrow Wilson International Center for Scholars.

-In my research, I concentrate on political and cultural aspects of China’s relationship with the countries of Latin America and the Caribbean, and its strategic relevance to the United States.
+In my research, I concentrate on political and cultural aspects of China’s relationship with the countries of Latin America.
 As a case study in international relations in the 21st century, it illustrates the role a rising global power can play through its multidimensional diplomacy and its foreign policy, as well as the impact of non-state actors, especially corporations.
-My work is informed by having lived both in China and in Latin America for the greater part of the past two decades, and as a sinologist, historian, and political scientist, I bring a varied toolbox to the analysis of that relationship.
-Three themes run through my work: (1) the study of Chinese foreign policy towards Latin America, (2) the significance of discourse and meaning in China’s transpacific diplomacy, and (3) the study of theoretical currents emerging in China’s approach to international relations.
-Together, these themes underpinned my doctoral thesis which I am currently revising for publication in book form.
+My work is informed by having lived both in China and in Latin America for the greater part of the past three decades, and as a sinologist, historian, and political scientist, I bring a varied toolbox to the study of that relationship.
+Three themes run through my work: (1) the analysis of China's foreign policy towards Latin America, in its discursive and long-term strategic dimensions, (2) the evolution of China’s diplomatic strategy, and (3) the significance of discourse and meaning in Beijing's foreign policy.